CIVL3812: Project Appraisal (2013 - Semester 1)

 8. Understand the basic concepts in financing and be able to carry out basic financing analysis.

-Engineering/IT Specialisation (Level 2)
+Professional Conduct (Level 2)

 9. Rank projects by combining both financial and non-financial indicators (e.g. environmental and social).